mohammedzamakhan/toddmotto.github.io/about.md

 class: about
 ---

 I'm Todd, a 26 year old front-end engineer from England, UK.
-I run [Ultimate Angular](//ultimateangular.com) (which just won "Best Angular product for Education" award!), teaching developers and teams how to build become Angular experts through online courses.
+I run [Ultimate Angular](//ultimateangular.com) (which just won "Best Angular product for Education" award!), teaching developers and teams how to become Angular experts through online courses.

 Ultimate Angular focuses on the Angular 1.x and Angular 2 ecosystem, to get you from zero to hero in a few lunch breaks.
 I'm also a [Developer Expert](//developers.google.com/experts/people/todd-motto) at Google, [conference speaker](//speakerdeck.com/toddmotto) and [open source](//github.com/toddmotto) lover.